alinex/node-alinex/src/doc/3rdparty.md

 ### Filesystem

-- mkdirp
+- mkdirp, fs-extra, graceful-fs, ncp
-  not used in favor for [alinex-fs](https://alinex.github.io/node-fs/) mkdirs
+  => not used in favor for [alinex-fs](https://alinex.github.io/node-fs/)
 - chokidar - fs-watch wrapper
+- POSIX
+  => not used because not platform independent

 ### Server Health